 Press very gently with a fingertip in order to feel the ashes.

 These fabrics include Cellulosic fibers like cotton, linen and rayon and Protein fabrics like wool and silk.
 These fabric catch fire easily and burn with a yellow flame and go on to have an afterglow and leave a soft ash -grey or white as a residue.

 Cotton, Linen, Ramie, Hemp, Bamboo

 These fabrics burn very quickly, vigorously on contact with fire.
 They burn with the smell of burning paper, leaves, or wood and leave soft grey colored ash or sometimes nothing at all.

-If the fabric is wool: The fabric do not catch fire easily and when they do, they burn slowly – the fabric even curl away from the flame.
+If the fabric is wool: The fabric does not catch fire easily and when they do, they burn slowly – the fabric even curls away from the flame.
 The smell of fabric burning is that of human hair burning.
 When you crush the remnants it feels soft and powdery.
-All these are the same for wool blend as well.
+All these are the same for the wool blend as well.

 Silk shrink away from the flame.
 It does not continue to burn after the flame is removed.
 Silk burns with a smell of burning feathers and leaves an irregular shaped black bead as a residue which will easily powder to ash.

 If the Fabric is Rayon/Viscose: The fabric catches fire quite easily like cotton and makes a big flame soon enough.
 The smell of fabric burning is that of burnt leaves.
 When you touch the remnants they feel powdery.

 This includes Polyester, Nylon, Acetate, Acrylic, Olefin and Spandex.
 Synthetic fabrics have high melting point but melt easily enough once that is crossed.
 They burn and melt when ignited and continue to burn even after the flame is removed from the fabric.
 They produce smoke as they burn and this may be toxic, so take all precautions.
 Leaves a plastic like bead as residue.